Guide last updated by Hester Swift, September 2025

 Revue trimestrielle de droit européen

-EUR-Lex: the EU's law database, containing the Official Journal; primary and secondary legislation; cases; COM documents, including green papers, white papers and proposals for legislation; international agreements; EFTA documents; details of the progress of EU legislation (under 'Lawmaking Procedures'); and summaries of legislation, by subject.
+EUR-Lex, the EU's law database: the Official Journal; primary and secondary legislation; cases; COM documents; international agreements; EFTA documents; details of the progress of EU legislation (under 'Lawmaking Procedures'); summaries of legislation by subject.